 The Bottom Line

-Choosing the right brokerage platform and understanding the fees and services provided is highly important when you’re learning how to start trading.
+Choosing the right day trading platforms and understanding the fees and services provided is very important when you’re learning how to start trading.
 Keep in mind, these are not the only brokerage platforms out there, and you could select any broker that suits your needs.
 However, you need to make sure the brokerage firm is reputable.

 - If you’re just starting out and just trying to understand the basics of trading, Robinhood could be suitable since it doesn’t have any commissions.